Tina404/mean-wifinder/README.md

     - Pushing your database to a live URI
     - Connecting to different databases from different environments

+4. Create REST API for the application

+    - The best practices on creating a REST API, including URLs, request methods, and response codes
+    - How the POST, GET, PUT, and DELETE HTTP request methods map to common CRUD operations
+    - Mongoose helper methods for creating the helper methods
+    - Ways to interact with the data through Mongoose models and how one instance of the model maps directly to one document in the database
+    - How to manage subdocuments through their parent document
+    - Some ways of making the API robust by checking for any possible errors you can think of so that a request is never left unanswered
+    - Tested the REST APIs using Postman

 ## Reference

 - [Getting MEAN with MongoDB, Express, Angular and Node, 2nd Edition](https://github.com/cliveharber/gettingMean-2)